Next post.

 I was laughin’ clean down to my innards.

-other spellings: innards, in’ards, and inners
+variations: innards, in’ards, inners

 ★ "Innards" can sound rough, but in Appalachian talk it’s everyday language.
 It can be about hog butchering, or just about your stomach acting up. ★